 MemberPress is our own membership plugin for WordPress users:

 The platform offers a ton of features.
-But most importantly for our purposes here, the Courses Add-on enables you to build your LMS site and restrict access to relevant learning materials and courses.
+But most importantly for our purposes here, the Courses Add-on enables you to create an LMS with WordPress and restrict access to relevant learning materials and courses.
 You can even add a payment option for some or all of your LMS's content.